Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ## HTTPS and DASH ## {#CPS-HTTPS}

 Transport security in HTTP-based delivery may be achieved by using HTTP over TLS (HTTPS) as specified in [[!RFC8446]].
-HTTPS is a protocol for secure communication which is widely used on the Internet and also increasingly used for content streaming, mainly for protectiing:
+HTTPS is a protocol for secure communication which is widely used on the Internet and also increasingly used for content streaming, mainly for protecting:

 * The privacy of the exchanged data from eavesdropping by providing encryption of bidirectional communications between a client and a server, and
 * The integrity of the exchanged data against forgery and tampering.